leanhtu-AI/Computer-Vision-Workshop/README.md

 # Implement the algorithms of computer vision

-This is a series workshop about the application of some algorithms like image transformations, segmentation... in computer vision by Python.
+This is a series of workshops about the application of some algorithms in computer vision by Python like image transformations, segmentation, etc.

 ## Installation
-This workshop mainly use OpenCV, you can use the file name "requirements.txt" to install the needed library
+This workshop mainly uses OpenCV, you can use the file name "requirements.txt" to install the needed library

 ```bash
 pip install -r requirements.txt
 ```